khoaguin/ml-ops/ml-engineering-for-production-cousera/course3-ml-modeling-pipeline-in-production/week3-assignment-distributed-training-on-Kubernetes/README.md

 3. Submit and monitor `TFJob` jobs.

 ## Environment
-We use Qwiklabs and Google Cloud Platform in this assignment with instructions in the file `DistributedMulti-workerTensorFlowTrainingOnKubernetes-Qwiklabs.html`.
+We use Qwiklabs and Google Cloud Platform in this assignment with instructions in `DistributedMulti-workerTensorFlowTrainingOnKubernetes-Qwiklabs.html`.